Question – What is a DUI checkpoint? Are Pennsylvania DUI roadblocks legal? Are they constitutional?

 Your Short Answer – In Pennsylvania the random stop of a vehicle is unconstitutional but federal and Pennsylvania law do permit them in certain situations.

-Here is your long Answer
+Here is your long answer

-What is a DUI Roadblock?
+What is a DUI Roadblock aka a DUI checkpoint?

 Pennsylvania defines a roadblock as a well-marked stationary point supervised by police where officers make a brief “without suspicion” stop to check for a driver’s intoxication using a pre-determined objective standard.
 Pennsylvania’s definition of a constitutionally accepted roadblock further requires that it be advertised in advance and that it be located on a road or highway where drunk driving arrests have been made based in the past.

-What makes a DUI roadblock legal?
+What makes a PA DUI roadblock legal?

 While on the surface roadblocks appear to violate the Fourth Amendment to the United States Constitution and Article 1, Section 8 of the Pennsylvania Constitution, the United States Supreme Court and the Pennsylvania Supreme Courts have found these law enforcement devices permissible provided that the police satisfy certain requirements.
-In Pennsylvania, if the Commonwealth wants to prosecute someone following arrest for DUI made at a roadblock it bears the burden of establishing the constitutionality of that roadblock.
+In Pennsylvania, if the Commonwealth wants to prosecute someone following an arrest at a Pennsylvania DUI roadblock it bears the burden of establishing the constitutionality of that roadblock.
 The prosecution must establish that the roadblock was set up based on a systematic, non-discriminatory, and non-arbitrary manner.
 For more information on DUI, check out my free books

 Almost every case involving the constitutionality of a roadblock will cite the “Tarbert/Blouse” standard.
 This standard comes from two Pennsylvania Supreme Court Decisions which balance an individual’s constitutional rights under the Fourth Amendment and Article 1, Section 8 of the Pennsylvania Constitution against Pennsylvania’s compelling interest of public safety (protecting people from drunk drivers.)
 The Court in both of these cases found that while roadblocks intruded upon a person’s constitutional rights, it is an acceptable level of intrusion given the state’s interest in protecting the public.
 Based on these Supreme Court decisions a Pennsylvania Court will find a DUI roadblock or any checkpoint constitutional only if it meets the following requirements: